 Social Studies (5th), Coach: open

-Students may sign up for one event.
-Interest forms are due by October 10th.
-No late forms will be accepted.
-Tryouts to select participants will be held starting October 11th.
-Participants will practice during or after school with coaches starting in November to prepare for competition on January 28, 2017.Information and interest form
+Students may sign up to try up to three events by Friday, October 13.
+Tryouts to select participants will be held in October.
+Participants will practice during or after school with coaches starting in November to prepare for competition on January 27, 2018.Information and interest form

 For more information: